moiexpositoalonsolab/moiexpositoalonsolab.github.io/_pages/datadownload.md

 {% include base_path %}

-## Project Metada Structure
+All the metadata relevant to the GrENE-net project can be found in the [GreneR Package](https://github.com/moiexpositoalonsolab/grene).
+Here some detailes about the metadata structure:

 ![Drag Racing](../images/metadata_erd.png)

-The detailed structure is part of the GreneR Package.
-Here some detailes about the tables:

 - census_data: this table includes meassurments collected by the participants used to estiamte the population size of each plot<br>
 - samples_data: this table include the record of all the flowers sampled across the years  <br>